-Within seconds seven doctors and nurses were gathered around and he was rushed to a neonatal unit.
+Within seconds seven doctors and nurses have gathered around and he was rushed to a neonatal unit.

 Recalling those moments 12 years on still makes his mother Claire O’Brien emotional.

 The following day a doctor spoke to her and her partner Lloyd Kenny for about an hour.
 “The only part of the conversation I took away were the words ‘brain damage’,” Claire said.

 Dylan’s parents questioned what went wrong and, according to Claire, they were told: “These things happen.
 It is no one’s fault.”

 Except it was someone’s fault.
 As a result of negligence, Dylan has cerebral palsy and acquired epilepsy is unable to walk unaided and requires round the clock care and assistance.

 Hospital records indicated there was a failure to monitor the foetal heart properly and a failure to discern or react to signs of foetal distress and hypoxia.
 Dylan was delivered far too late.

 Four years later, in 2014, the High Court approved a €2m settlement after Waterford Regional Hospital apologised to the boy and his parents for devastating injuries which should not have happened.

 The settlement was an interim one to pay for his care needs for the following three years, including selective dorsal rhizotomy to destroy problematic nerve roots in his spinal cord.
 The surgery took place in the US as it was unavailable in Ireland.